-(2) A facility entrance road is to be at least 6 metres wide or a narrower width that is approved.
+(2) A facility entrance road is to be at least 6 m wide or a narrower width that is approved.

-(3) A facility road which is a one way road is to be at least 4 metres wide or a narrower width that is approved.
+(3) A facility road which is a one way road is to be at least 4 m wide or a narrower width that is approved.

-(4) A facility road which is a 2 way road is to be at least 6 metres wide or a narrower width that is approved.
+(4) A facility road which is a 2 way road is to be at least 6 m wide or a narrower width that is approved.

 (5) A local government may approve of a narrower width under subclause (2), (3) or (4) for a nature based park only if it is satisfied that the management plan for the facility adequately deals with traffic access and egress.